-Despite billing, Poitier is not ance, "A Raisin in the Sun" b comes almost one of those "allstar", affairs.
+Despite billing, Poitier is not ance, "A Raisin in the Sun" b comes almost one of those "allstar' raffairs.

-SESSED WITH POWER Few theater moments of re-Starred in the cast is Sidney cent issue have matched the the son and ostensible head of big-time ideas, has lost the inthis beleaguered family, whose surance money which was to have become tarnished by his eb-better (and, for added dramatic session with money and power. fillip, white) neighborhood and As one who has lost his original to have kept her daughter in the dream and hasn't the knowledge college which is to make her a to make its substitute successful floctor.
-And this is but one of the brings a whirling mixture of many moments, both dramatic ruelty, mockery and leavening and comic which Miss McNeil
+SESSED WITH POWER .
+Few theater moments of restarred in the cast is Sidney cent issue have matched the Poitier, who last year made reguish expressed by Claudia "The Defiant Ones," one of Hol-McNeil when she realizes that lywood's best productions.
+He is her beloved son, filled with his As one who has lost his original to have kept her daughter in the dream and hasn't the knowledge college which is to make her a make its substitute successful floctor.
+And this is but one of the be brings a whirling mixture of many moments, both dramatic ruelty, mockery and leavening and comic, which Miss McNeil